Drug Adulteration Test Strip.

 - Nitrites: Detects for commonly used commercial adulterants.

 - pH: Tests for the presence of acidic and alkaline adulterants.

 - Specific Gravity: Tests for sample dilution.

-This is an example of the color comparison chart included in the 25 pack kit.
+The image below is the color comparison chart included in the box.